 Cracking of acrylics (including also acrylic/styrene and acrylic/vinyl acetate) can also be due to the use of unsuitable painting techniques or exposure to cold temperatures.
 Alkyd colours are very sensitive to UV, water and heat, and often exhibit brittleness.
 In addition, modern oil paint films are beginning to pose similar challenges due to inherent water and solvent sensitivity.
 Some of the chemical and physical causes of water sensitivity have been already investigated, however solutions for conservation treatment remain elusive.
 Even in these cases, the addition of plasticizers to stabilize brittle painted layers must be carefully evaluated to avoid drawbacks as explained above.

-The consolidation of painted layers and plastic surfaces will be thus addressed as a secondary task (“seed task”), described in WP3.
+The consolidation of painted layers and plastic surfaces was addressed as a secondary task (“seed task”), described in WP3.